 - Spondylosis is a general term for degenerative osteoarthritic changes in the spine.
 It involves dehydration of the intervertebral discs with consequent narrowing of the intervertebral spaces.
 There may be changes in the facet joints with osteophyte formation and this may put pressure on the nerve roots, causing motor and sensory disturbance.

-- Over 90% of cases are low-grade.
+- There is an increased risk of spondylolysis in young athletes like gymnasts, presumably due to impact-related stress fractures.
+However most cases are low-grade.
 At-risk activities include gymnastics, diving, tennis, cricket, weightlifting, football and rugby.
-Boys are more commonly affected than girls.

-- 90% of cases of spondylolysis and spondylolisthesis affect L5 and most of the remainder affect L4.
+- The majority of cases of spondylolysis and spondylolisthesis affect L5 and most of the remainder affect L4.

 - Degenerative spondylolisthesis is more common in older people, particularly women.